TouchySpidey/ponymanager/readme.rst

 =============
 Riders Prints
 =============
-with QR (Maps address) and name on the doorbell alongside the
+with QR (Maps address) and name on the doorbell alongside the order recap